mirisu2/notes/OpenShift/README.md

 When you configure the installation inventory file before deploying OpenShift, set the osm_cluster_network_cidr variable to the IP address range you want to use for the pod network.
+*Be careful when you select the IP range for the pod network—once you deploy OpenShift, it’s all but impossible to change it*